jenithmehta/finance-monitor/commands.md

 > query object is iterative
 > for group by operations one() or first() can be used
 > if more results are expected, just loop through the results to avoid memory surge

+NOTE: Bug in how passwords are hashed and stored and later checked. script auth.py

+> solution: find ways to hash passwords in flask applications and later check them